Returning to My First Love of Filmmaking — And Asking If It’s Too Late

 I don’t regret it for a second — I love books with my whole heart. 📚❤️

-But after Because Fat Girl debuted, I started feeling a spark toward TV and film again. 🔥
+But after my queer novel Because Fat Girl debuted, I started feeling a spark toward TV and film again.
+I’ve been following that curiosity, and seeing where it takes me.

-That spark kept growing and was fanned into a flame thanks to some incredible people:
+Recently, that spark was fanned into a flame thanks to some incredible people:

 ✨ Lani Gobaleza, who’s acting and producing film here in San Diego — showing me I don’t have to move to L.A. to pursue this dream.